 I appreciate Jack's follow-up post on the larger picture of the Obama administration's counterterrorism policies and their points of continuity with the Bush administration (though only the late Bush, as he properly underscores).
 Jack and I agree on much more than we disagree on, including that evaluations of the Obama policies in this area depend in large part on people's baseline expectations.

 I agree with much of what Jack says in his recent post about the counterterrorism issues likely to face President Obama in his second term.
-But there's one aspect of how Jack frames the discussion that I disagree with somewhat.
-Because a number of other commentators seem to use the same basic framing, I thought I’d register a different view.

 Steve, Ben, Jack, and Bobby have already posted some excellent thoughts on the DC Circuit's decision in Hamdan II.
 I agree with many of them.